n-p-m/n-p-m/README.md

 #### Currently I'm pursuing my MSc in CSE @The Ohio State University (Graduating in May 2024).
 I am excited to utilize my passion for technology and science to bring significant value and drive innovation with the teams I work with.

-- 🔭 I’m currently working on understanding multiple usecases of Large Language Model's.
+- 🔭 I’m currently researching the use of Large Language Model's for businesses and exploring the use of machine learning in non-invasive radiation research.
-- 🌱 Kaizen(continuous improvement).
 - 👯 I wish to work with team that uses technology to make lives better.
 - 📫 How to reach me: Email-> nirmalphiliposemathew@gmail.com | nirmalphiliposemathew.1@osu.edu
 - ⚡ Fun fact: I like memes.
+- 🌱 Kaizen(continuous improvement).

 Please visit my repository to see publically available stuff I have work on-> [Repo](https://github.com/n-p-m/NirmalPhiliposeMathew).